lamcnguyen89/Handlebars-MySQL-Boiler-Plate/README.md

 ## Installation

-To install necessary dependencies, run the following command:
+To install necessary dependencies, run the following command in BOTH the client folder which contains React AND the root folder where server.js is located:

 ```
 npm install